pramttl/mirror-sync-api/README.md

 ### Adding a slave node

-The master needs to be aware of the host of each of the slave node and the port where slave node API is running, hence adding slave nodes on the master is important.
+The master needs to be aware of the hostname of each of the slave node and the port where slave node API is running, hence adding slave nodes on the master is important.

 Send a `POST` request to of content-type `application/json` type to: